For All to Enjoy

 Tucson, Az 85743

 At Saguaro West, the 5 mile Bajada Loop Drive winds through a thick stand of saguaros and other desert vegetation, including ironwood trees.There are pullouts for sight seeing and photography from the car, and accessible parking at picnic areas.This unpaved route, passable for all vehicles, is open from 7 a.m. to sunset every day of the year.
 Paved alternative drives are nearby, ask at the visitor center.
+Keep in mind the loop does not have RV parking but the Visitors Center does.

 The Desert Ecology Trail is located at Saguaro East.
 This 1/4 mile paved trail has exhibits about the plant and animals that comprise the Sonoran Desert community.
 Resting benches are spaced along the trail.
 Also at Saguaro East, a 0.7 mile portion of the Mica View Trail is graded to ADA standards and surfaced with a natural material that supports all types of wheelchairs.
 Park at Mica View Picnic Area or the BroadwayTrail head.